skip to content

 });

 A mutation can be defined with the mutation name and the arguments(must be JSON serializable) it accepts.
-For every possible mutation, server also has corresponding mutation functions defined as we’ll see later.
+For every client side mutation, server must also have a mutation functions defined as we’ll see later.

 Mutation functions must be idempotent